-Operational Procedure 421, Custodial Sexual Misconduct, Inmate Sexual Offenses and Prison Rape Elimination Act, section 421.12, states "If an inmate reports during his PREA assessment that he was sexually abused while confined at another institution/facility, the PREA Compliance Manager (PCM) or Associate Warden (AW) must be notified immediately.
-The PCM/AW will provide notification to the PREA Coordinator (Inspector General) as soon as possible, but no later than 72 hours after receiving the allegation, and will initiate a report using the NOTIS reporting system.
+Operational Procedure 421, Custodial Sexual Misconduct, Inmate Sexual Offenses and Prison Rape Elimination Act, section 421.14, states "If an inmate reports during his PREA assessment that he was sexually abused while confined at another institution/facility, the PREA Compliance Manager (PCM) or Associate Warden (AW) or Warden must be notified immediately.
+The PCM/AW or Camp Commander will provide notification to the PREA Coordinator (Inspector General) as soon as possible, but no later than 72 hours after receiving the allegation, and will initiate a report using the NOTIS reporting system.
 The PCM/AW will also inform the Warden of the allegation.
-The PREA Coordinator shall document that they have received such notification.
-The Warden will notify the institution/facility in which the inmate alleged the incident occurred within 72 hours.
+The PREA coordinator shall document that they have received such notification.
+According to the PREA handbook, the Warden will notify the institution/facility in which the inmate alleged the incident occurred within 72 hours.
 If the allegation is a NDOC facility, the Inspector General's Office will initiate an investigation.